On November 18 — December 27, 2019, french artist Juliette Déjoué is the participant of IZOLYATSIA’s residence program.

 See more of Juliette works at: https://mereubu.wixsite.com/juliette-dejoue

-As part of her residency, on December 16 at 7 pm, Juliette Dezhue will host Artist Talk at IZONE Creative Community (4th Floor, Studio 1).
+As part of her residency, in April 2020, Juliette Dezhue will host Artist Talk at IZONE Creative Community.
 During the lecture she will talk about residency experience and her own artistic practice with her colleague and IZOLYATSIA’s resident Mathilde Fages.

 The residence of Juliette Déjoué is made possible thanks to the support of French Institute in Kyiv.